C-Tracy/ScriptingForBiologists/PythonVirtualEnvironments.md

 Now we can create the virtual environment:
 ```
-python -m virtualenv env1_python
+python -m virtualenv test_env3
 source env1_python/bin/activate
 ```

-Once within the virtual environment you can install all packages desired:
+Once within the virtual environment you can install all packages desired, and again check to see what packages are installed in your virtual env:
 ```
-pip3 install <package_name>
+pip3 install scipy
+python -m pip list #see a list of packages installed
 ```

 And don't forget to exit the virtual env: